 You shall know the truth and the truth shall set you free

-What does Scripture teach About Living under Persecution?
+What does Scripture teach About Prosperity and Persecution?

-[Acknowledgement to the person who compiled and published this image]
+[Acknowledgement to the person who published this image]

-I am stunned by the proliferation of occult visualization and positive confession that guide millions of believers who suffer.
+I am stunned by the proliferation of occult visualization and positive confession that guide millions of believers.
 “It’s supernatural,” (because it lets us jump over the water and the fire: POW!”) is not the Real Supernatural of God, (“I will be with you as you pass through the water and the fire,” Isa.
-43:2; 1 Cor.
-10:6-7.)
+43:2.)
 The Holy Spirit and His Gifts and Work are real, but He never works outside the firm framework of Biblical Truth.
-To say “not everything God does is in the Bible,” thus we “nullify” our prayers by saying, “Let Your will be done,” is a blasphemous deception.
-The Only Way to “resist the devil so he will flee” is by “submitting to God;” humbling ourselves before Him, and repenting from moral sin, (Jam.
-4:7-10; Jn.
-13:34, Kjv.)
+To say, “Not everything God does is in the Bible,” thus we “nullify” our prayers by stating, “Let Your will be done,” is a blasphemous deception.
+The Only Way to “resist the devil so he will flee” is to “submit to God;” humble ourselves before Him, and repent from immorality, (Jam.
+4:7-10; 5:16-18; Jn.
+13:34, KJV.)

 Of course we must never submit to evil.
-We must “withstand” it, warn others about its dangers, and flee from it if possible.
-But in practice, to “Let Your will be done as it is in heaven” [God’s perfect will in our lives,] is praying for God to do whatever is necessary to “let His Kingdom come” in our hearts or human spirits, where His Spiritual Kingdom is seated “on earth.”
-(Jn.
+We must “withstand” it, warn others about its dangers, and physically flee from it if possible.
+But in practice, to “Let Your will be done as it is in heaven,” [God’s perfect will in our lives,] is praying for God to do whatever is necessary to “let His Kingdom come” in our hearts or human spirits, where His Spiritual Kingdom is seated “on earth,” (Jn.
 18:36; 3:16; 1 Ths.
-5:23, Kjv.)
-This is God’s will for us so we can be a testimony “on earth” to His omnipotence (all-might,) omniscience (all-knowing,) and omnipresence (ever-presence) in whatever comes our way.
+5:23, KJV.)
+This is God’s will for us so we can be a testimony on earth to His omnipotence (all-might,) omniscience (all-knowing,) and omnipresence (ever-presence) in whatever comes our way.

 So, we must NOT adhere to what is NOT written in the Bible, even if such “my-will-solutions” do bring gratification to our needs and wants.
 Jesus warned, “He who rejects Me and does not [obey] My Words, has that which judges him: the Word that I have spoken will judge him in the Last Day, [at Jesus’ return or at death,] (Jn.
 12:48.)